Estate Planning · Trusts

 A revocable living trust is the most common trust used in Pennsylvania estate planning.
 It can be amended or revoked by the grantor at any time during the grantor’s lifetime.
 Because the grantor retains control, the assets in a revocable trust remain part of the grantor’s taxable estate and are available to creditors.
 A revocable trust provides no asset protection and no tax benefit during the grantor’s lifetime.

 What a revocable trust does provide is probate avoidance and continuity of management.
 Assets held in a properly funded revocable trust pass directly to the named beneficiaries at death without going through the probate process.
-This means faster distribution, reduced court involvement, and greater privacy, since trust terms are not public record the way a probated will is.
+This means faster distribution, reduced court involvement, and greater privacy.
+A probated will is filed with the Register of Wills and in Allegheny County is readily accessible online.
+A revocable trust is not recorded with the court the way a will is.
+The trust document itself does not become part of the public probate record.

 A revocable trust also provides a mechanism for managing assets in the event of the grantor’s incapacity.
 When the grantor becomes unable to manage their affairs, a successor trustee steps in without the need for court-supervised guardianship or conservatorship.
 This is often the most compelling reason to establish a revocable trust, particularly for individuals who own real estate in multiple states or who have a family history of cognitive decline.